19 October 2020

 Step 4: Raise awareness

 Having an informative, well optimised and visually appealing page is great, but if nobody knows about it, then what’s the point of doing all that work we just talked about?
-Once the on-page optimisation is done, you need to spread the word about this awesome new webpage you’ve created – and our SEO expert team detail how you go about doing that below…
+Once the on-page optimisation is done, you need to spread the word about this awesome new webpage you’ve created through link building, social media posting, and many more – and our SEO expert team detail how you go about doing that below…

 Step 4.1: Submit your sitemap